billgraziano/xelogstash/README.md

 1. When it comes time to update the service, just stop the service and replace the executable.

 A similar process should work for Linux.
 This uses [github.com/kardianos/service](https://github.com/kardianos/service).
 Additional documentation may be found there.

+### Running as Linux Service or Container
+My experience here is very limited.
+Feedback is appreciated.

+* This will likely run from the command-line
+* Use the `-loop` flag to run continuously
+* Consider using `-log` to write logs to a log file
+* It should respect CPU quotas after 1.7.9
+* The username and password fields for Defaults, Sources, and the Elastic Sink can be set to an environment variable.
+That looks like this in the configuration file: `password="$(env:VARIABLE_NAME)"`

 ### Scaling up
 1. Changes to the `.toml` require a service restart to take effect unless you set `watch_config = true`.
 This includes adding sources.